-This 8-year period is in principle reduced by any period of previous stay or employment in the Netherlands within 25 years prior to the start of the employment in the Netherlands.
-Periods of previous stay or employment that started prior to these 25 years and ended within the 25 year-period will also be deducted from the maximum 8-year period for which the 30%-ruling can be granted.
+The 30%-ruling can be granted for a maximum period of 5 years.
+This 5-year period is in principle reduced by any period of previous stay or employment in the Netherlands within the 25 years prior to the start of the employment in the Netherlands.
+Periods of previous stay or employment that started prior to these 25 years and ended within the 25 year-period will also be deducted from the maximum 5-year period for which the 30%-ruling can be granted:

 For the application of this rule, certain periods of stay or work during the preceding 25 years are neglected, if in every calendar year of the period of 25 years, the expat:

 - did not work in the Netherlands for more than 20 days per year;